UniversalDevicesInc/udi-poly-airscape/README.md

 This is a Polyglot V2 Nodeserver for the ISY 994i to control [Airscape Whold House Fans](https://airscapefans.com/) using the [Gen 2 Controls API](https://blog.airscapefans.com/archives/gen-2-controls-api).
 If you don't already own one of these awesome fans, you can not purchase the Gen 2 controller online, you have to call them.

+## Information

+When you Fan is off and you turn it on by increasing the speed then the nodeserver will watch the status by polling the fan every second to see when the door is done moving and the fan actually turns on.
+This way you get immediate feedback because the 'Door Moving' will immediately be set to True, then when the fan actually turns on it will set the speed.

+For all other status changes for Speed Down, Speed Up, or Off, you will see the ISY status change right away since the Fan API returns the proper status on each command.

 ## Installation

 - Download from the Nodeservers -> Nodeserver Store